 Many take financial advice from Friends, family, Insurance/mutual funds agents, bank relationship managers, share brokers, accountants etc. Many follow some Personal finance blogs or TV shows to work on their financial life, and many have engaged some professionals like (CAs, CFPs etc.) as their Personal Financial Planner.
 (Read: How to Evaluate your Financial Planner?)

 Whosoever is your advisor, the success or failure of your financial planning depends on the competency of that adviser and how you are following up with his advice.
 Some questions to be answered before opting for a Financial planner (be it anyone of the above) can be

 - Is he taking a holistic view of your finances and is able to advise you on all aspects of personal finance?

 - Whose targets he follows – his own, his employer’s, or yours’ or no one’s?

-I will not comment on who to select or not as it all depends on your trust that you place on him and your understanding and suitability of the factors mentioned above.
-But the wrong selection will definitely lead to the failing of financial planning.
+I will not comment on who to select or not as it all depends on your trust that you place in him and your understanding and suitability of the factors mentioned above.
+But the wrong selection will definitely lead to the failure of financial planning.